What Is It?

 Age – Our tissues loose elasticity with age.
 Loss of elasticity in the vein walls causes the valve system to work less efficiently.

-Advanced Radiology can treat your varicose veins using minimally invasive procedures that provide immediate relief and leave no scar.
+Our interventional radiologists can treat your varicose veins using minimally invasive procedures that provide immediate relief and leave no scar.
 Treatments are performed quickly—usually in less than an hour—on an outpatient basis in our office.
-We offer several treatment options and our radiologists will discuss the alternatives that are best for you.
+We offer several treatment options, and our providers will discuss the alternatives that are best for you.

 How Do I Prep For The Procedure?